VISIONAI/VMXdocs/docs/VMXapi.md

-With the VMX REST API you can launches separate "VMXserver" processes, but you can start a single VMXserver process on your own. **Note that the VMXserver API is different to the VMX REST API.**
+With the VMX REST API you can launches separate "VMXserver" processes, but you can start a single VMXserver process on your own. **Note that the VMXserver API is different than the VMX REST API.**

 Even though the VMXserver application interface is a full-fledged API, it is not a REST-API and lacks multi-session support.
-Things are likely to change in upcoming releases, so it is better to write applications on top of the REST API and not on top of the VMXserver single process API..
+Things are likely to change in upcoming releases, so it is better to write applications on top of the REST API and not on top of the VMXserver single process API.

 The VMXserver API currently consists of the following 11 functions: